callmelazarus/leetcode-codewars-journey/README.md

 ---

+## Dec 23, 2022 - Fri

+**Today I worked on:**
+- construct binary tree from preorder and inorder traversal - m105

+**Reflection:**
+- I have very little interest in LC today, just overall quite tired...
+- m105 actually made a bit of sense to me, but I just needed a bit of nudging on how to form the actual recursive call.
+I do think I could have figured out the base case if I gave myself a little more time to wrestle with uncertainty.

+**Lesson:**
+Traversing a binary Tre
+Inorder => Left, Root, Right.
+Preorder => Root, Left, Right.
+Post order => Left, Right, Root.

 ## Dec 22, 2022 - Thur

 **Today I worked on:**

 - Lowest Common Ancestor of a Binary Search Tree m235

+organizing up files in repo

 **Reflection:**

 - Recognized today, that I really do like making things, and I'm so grateful to make this switch to coding.
 This change is opening my eyes to being an inventor, a tinkerer, and coding will allow me to do this.

 **Lesson:**